BAAL-NF/baal-nf/doc/Design.md

 The remaining two dockerfiles are currently in this repository in the [containers](/containers/) subdirectory.
 Each subfolder has a makefile with e.g. container tags, current labels and versions.

-The BaalChIP container should arguably be moved to the BaalChIP repository and offered to the package creators.
+The baal-chip-env container should arguably be moved to the BaalChIP repository and offered to the package creators.
 However, since we are building from an internal gitlab version of that repository, it currently resides here.
-To build the BaalChIP container, you will need to create a shell script named credentials.sh which exports two environment variables.
+To build the BaalChIP container, you will need to create a shell script named `credentials.sh` inside the container folder which exports two environment variables.
 These are
 ```
 DOCKER_GITLAB_USER
 DOCKER_GITLAB_PW
 ```
-This file should never be checked into git.
+This file should never be checked into git, `.gitignore` has an entry for `credentials.sh` to this end.

 All other bioinformatics tools are in the baal-nf-env container.
 This container is based off of the nf-core container, and as such is anaconda-based.